wanggrun/Adaptively-Connected-Neural-Networks-Pytorch/README.md

 # Adaptively-Connected-Neural-Networks-Pytorch
-The pytorch version of "Adaptively Connected Neural Networks".
+The pytorch implementation of "Adaptively Connected Neural Networks".